kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/03-notes-app/02-client-side-testing/01-setting-up-react-meteor-data.md

 # Setting up React-Meteor-Data
-We will not set up properly the handleLogout prop for both production and development environments
+We will not set up properly the `handleLogout` prop for both production and development environments

 ## Remember the Score Keep app?
-We set up Tracker.autorun() at the root of our app `client/main.js` and we then fetched our data and we were able to use Tracker.autorun() to rerun this function if the data ever changed. if the data did change, we used `ReactDOM.render()` passing in <App /> and passing in the new prop information
+We set up `Tracker.autorun()` at the root of our app `client/main.js` and we then fetched our data and we were able to use `Tracker.autorun()` to rerun this function if the data ever changed.
+If the data did change, we used `ReactDOM.render()` passing in `<App />` and passing in the new prop information

 Then we went into the App Component and saw that it did take the players but it didn't do anything with them, it just passed them down to `PlayerList`

-And then inside `PlayersList` is the first time the **players** array is actually used (even though it's used in `main.js` and `App.js` it doesn't need to be there) it is simply getting passed a long
+And then inside `PlayersList` is the first time the **players** array is actually used (_even though it's used in `main.js` and `App.js` it doesn't need to be there_) it is simply getting passed a long

 ## We did solve this problem in shortlink app
 We no longer queried our data at the root level because we set up React Router and instead we had to do something different